christopher-wolff-zz/reddit-analysis/project/project.md

 Cats vs. Dogs
 -------------

-A hotly debated question is whether dogs or cats are more popular.
-We aim to once and for all determine which one is the better animal, using a hypothesis test.
+A hotly debated question among us is whether dog or cat posts are more popular.
+We aim to once and for all determine which one is better using a hypothesis test.
 Our hypothesis is that the mean score of a post depends on whether the post mentions dogs or cats.
 We only look at posts which mention either of the two, but not both.
-First, we need to create two new variables called `dog` and `cat` in order to determine whether a title contains the word "cat" or "dog", repectively.
+First, we need to create two new variables called `dog` and `cat` in order to determine whether a title contains the word "cat" or "dog" or some variation of either term.

 We observe that 0.25% of the posts mention dogs and 0.19% of the posts mention cats.
 Next, we are going to conduct a hypothesis test to determine whether score of a post is independent of whether its title contains "cat" or "dog".
 We will follow a similar procedure as for the previous test.
 The null hypothesis and the alternative hypothesis are as follows.

 H0: A post's score is independent of whether dogs or cats are mentioned in the title.
 HA: Dog posts have a higher mean score than cat posts.